 April 14: Black Day

 Out of all the romantic holidays in Korea, Black Day is the only one that recognizes singles.
-Uncoupled people come together an eat a bowl of jajangmyeon (black bean paste noodles).
-It is a gloomy reminder of singledom as Korean society places a lot of weight in being in a relationship.
+Uncoupled people come together and eat a bowl of jajangmyeon (black bean paste noodles).
+It is a gloomy reminder of singledom as Korean society places a lot of weight on being in a relationship.

-But, there are other people who celebrate this day like a badge of honor.
+But, other people celebrate this day as a badge of honor.
 This group of people dresses up like goths, in black clothing and black nail polish.
 They toast their freedom with mugs of dark coffee on this day!

 May 14: Rose Day / Yellow Day

-Romantic holidays in Korea generally have a theme that corresponds with the current seasons.
+Romantic holidays in Korea generally have a theme corresponding to the current seasons.
 This day of celebration is certainly reflective of the May flowers in full bloom!

 Couple dress u pin yellow clothes and give bouquets of yellow roses to each other.
-Outfits are generally matching so you can easily identify the couples.
-Singles also celebrate the day be eating Korean yellow curry so that they can spice up their love life!
+Outfits are generally matching, so you can easily identify the couples.
+Singles also celebrate the day by eating Korean yellow curry so that they can spice up their love life!

 June 14: Kiss Day

-PDA is discouraged in Korea but Kiss Day allows couples to break-free from the norm.
-On this day, couples can go out and lock lips at summer events without people getting judgy.
+PDA is discouraged in Korea, but Kiss Day allows couples to break free from the norm.
+Couples can go out and lock their lips at summer events without people getting judgy on this day.

 July 14: Silver Day

-Silver Day is when couples exchange promise ring as the relationship grows serious.
+Silver Day is when couples exchange promise rings as the relationship grows serious.
 You can visit a Korean jewelry store together with your partner and find a couple’s ring that symbolizes your commitment.

 August 14: Green Day

 On August 14, you can meet your partner for a picnic in a park or even a stroll.
-To add on to the fun on a lazy summer day, enjoy soju straight from the bottle.
-The drink comes in green bottles and all the brands have identical ones.
-It was a collecting decision in 2009 to make ’em all same for easy recycling adding another ‘green’ element to the romantic holiday.
+To add to the fun on a lazy summer day, enjoy soju straight from the bottle.
+The drink comes in green bottles, and all the brands have identical ones.
+It was a collecting decision in 2009 to make ’em all the same for easy recycling, adding another ‘green’ element to the romantic holiday.

 September 14: Photo Day / Music Day

 September is all about clicking photos and singing.
-On this romantic holiday in Korea, youth couples take cute photos from photo sticker booths.
+Youth couples take cute photos from photo sticker booths on this romantic holiday in Korea.
 Some couples even book a whole photography package with a professional studio.